naturalcrit/homebrewery/contributing.md

 If you're updating dependencies, please make sure you use npm@5.6.0 and commit the updated `package-lock.json` file.

+You can also refer to the [Development Roadmap on Trello](https://trello.com/b/q6kE29F8/development-roadmap)

 ## Submitting an issue